Global Policy Centre on Resilient Ecosystems and Desertification

 As part of its expanded mandate, the Centre will support the Inter-governmental Panel on Biodiversity and Ecosystems Services (IPBES) through the Biodiversity and Ecosystems Network (BES-Net), which is designed to help countries tackle science-policy-practice questions that are critical to the effective management of biodiversity and ecosystems worldwide, thereby contributing to long-term human well-being and sustainable development.
 BES-Net will build capacity for effective ‘Trialogue’ between science, policy and practice, enhancing effective implementation of the three Rio Conventions and related Multilateral Environmental Agreements.
 The network is supported by a matchmaking facility (with both face-to-face and online activities), and a cutting-edge web portal.

-Global Policy Centre for Resilient Ecosystems and Desertification in Nairobi
+Global Policy Centre on Resilient Ecosystems and Desertification

 Physical address: UN Office at Nairobi, Gigiri, Block M Middle Level, UN Avenue, Nairobi, Kenya